rajkiran-v/rajkiran-v.github.io/_contributions/wj.md

 # In love with art of "Scientific Communication"

-I can never forget my first introduction to the beauty of scientific writing.
-I had submitted a half-cooked, four-page conference paper, thinking it was a masterpiece, until my professor corrected and reshaped it into a form I could barely recognize.
-I was particularly amazed at how the results and discussion sections were revised—I had completely skipped the latter, ignorant of its necessity. **Ever since, I have fallen in love with the art of scientific communication**.
-With each new article, I would use wonderfully written papers as benchmarks and sources of inspiration, striving to improve compared to my earlier works.
+Over the years, I’ve grown to deeply value the craft of scientific writing — not just as a means of dissemination, but as a form of expression and discipline in itself.

+My journey began humbly.
+I still remember my first submission: a four-page draft I considered “done” until my professor restructured it so thoroughly that it barely resembled my original.
+That experience shaped my approach to writing forever.
+Since then, I've strived to grow with each new manuscript, inspired by well-crafted papers and long nights of thoughtful revisions.

 My best times during my PhD were always accompanied by a cup of coffee, a writing partner, late-night sessions, and the sound of keys clicking away as the paper progressed toward completion.